 Acyclovir is another effective drug that helps in early recovery from the disease.

 Analgesics such as aspirin, ibuprofen, and paracetamol are prescribed to relieve the pain.
 A neurologist should take the necessary precautionary measures while prescribing medicines to prevent drug interaction and related complications.

-Bell’s Palsy causes excessive dryness of the cornea and it can interrupt the blinking ability of the eye, and in severe cases, it can lead to blindness.
+In Bell’s palsy, excessive dryness of the cornea causes the eye to blink less frequently, and in severe cases, it can lead to blindness.
 It is important to protect the eyes from dryness, debris, and injury and to keep them moist.
-Medicated eye drops and gels are effective in preventing dryness of conjunctiva of the eye.
+Medicated eye drops and gels are effective in preventing dryness of the conjunctiva of the eye.

 Decompression surgery to relieve pressure on the facial nerve is controversial and seldom performed.

 Cosmetic or reconstructive surgeries are effective to improve appearance if any permanent damage has been caused.

 The extent of nerve damage determines the effectiveness of treatment and recovery.
 Some patients start recovering within two weeks, with a full recovery within 3-6 months.

 In some cases, the patient may take a longer time for recovery ranging from 6 months or longer.
 Occasionally the symptoms may never disappear completely.
 In addition, Palsy may attack the same person after their initial recovery, either on the same or opposite side of the face.

 - A warm moist towel over the face to relieve pain